KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 # Step 5
 Now, after I have performed a prestige manually.
-I think here are the parts I need to implement.
+I think here are the parts I will need to implement.
 - depot - upgrade trucks
 - egg_jump
 - house - upgrade houses